Sunnfast/NIST-800-53/questionnaire.md

 **How is this achieved?**

 > Currently, Nine Houses does not have a fully standardized process for managing privileged access for non-organizational users.
 In practice, access for contractors or third parties is granted on a case-by-case basis, often coordinated between department heads and IT.
 While such users are typically granted limited access, there are instances where elevated privileges may be temporarily assigned for operational needs.
-We recognize the need for tighter controls and are evaluating tools and processes to better restrict and monitor privileged access for non-employees.

 **AC-6(7): Does your organization periodically review the privileges assigned to users to verify if they are still necessary?
 Does your organization reassign or remove privileges if access is no longer necessary for organizational business and mission needs?**